Current Undergraduate: 4+1 Masters Program

 - Once all of the requirements for the BSE degree have been met (including a completed undergraduate project thesis), the student can graduate with a BSE and continue to pursue their research project for the MS degree.
 (Note that this option abandons the timesaving consolidation of having a single thesis.)

 - Tuition during the 5th year is discounted by the School of Science and Engineering to be 35% of the undergraduate tuition.
 Note that scholarships and other financial aid will not normally be continued during the 5th year; financial need is most often met in the form of low-interest student loans.

 - Students pursuing this program are strongly encouraged to spend the summer between the 4th and 5th years doing research on their project.
 Occasionally, summer funding may be available from the student's advisor or other sources of support.

-Once you decide to apply, please use the Online Application System.
 Three recommendations are needed, along with official copies of all college transcripts and GRE scores and TOEFL scores for international applicants.